 Choice Based Credit System (CBCS)

-In the twenty - sixth year of autonomy (2003 - 2004), a significant achievement in the curriculum was the introduction of the Choice Based Credit System (CBCS) at the Postgraduate level in the Day Stream and at the Undergraduate and Postgraduate levels in the Self-Financed Stream.
+In the twenty-sixth year of autonomy (2003 - 2004), a significant achievement in the curriculum was the introduction of the Choice Based Credit System (CBCS) at the Postgraduate level in the Day Stream and at the Undergraduate and Postgraduate levels in the Self-Financed Stream.
 The CBCS was extended to the Undergraduate level of the Day Stream from the academic year 2004 - 2005.
 This venture has strengthened the academic potential of the students as it provides flexibility in the choice of courses beyond the framework of the discipline of study.
-The introduction of the CBCS ensures compatibility with the academic norms practiced in similar institutions in India and abroad.
+The introduction of the CBCS ensures compatibility with the academic norms practised in similar institutions in India and abroad.
 The Government of Tamil Nadu proposed a common structure under CBCS to be implemented by Government, Government Aided and Self-Financed Colleges across Tamil Nadu from the academic year 2008 - 2009.

 CBCS at the Undergraduate Level

 The structure of undergraduate courses under the CBCS in the semester pattern provides a wide range of courses for students to choose, based on their aptitude and career goals.
 The undergraduate curriculum includes the following categories of courses in order to accomplish a holistic approach to undergraduate education.
-The 3 year - 6 semester curriculum has the following components:
+The 3 year - 6-semester curriculum has the following components:

 Part I – Tamil or any other language (German, French, Hindi, Sanskrit, Kannada, Telugu or Malayalam) is offered in the first four semesters except for B.Com. where it is offered in the first two semesters only.